Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 ![Screenshot 2024-07-24 000145](https://github.com/user-attachments/assets/dba42b81-a005-4961-842c-e85690332355)

+# Model Selection and evaluation metrics
 X and Y Variables:

 X Variables: Gender, Married, Education, Self_Employed, Property_Area, Credit_History, Loan_Amount_Term, ApplicantIncome, CoapplicantIncome, LoanAmount, Dependents
 Y Variable: Loan_Status (Binary classification: Y/N)

-Observations:
+The dataset was split into training (80%) and test (20%) sets using stratified sampling to maintain class distribution.

+Four  different models were selected: Decision Tree Logistic Regression, SVC with radial basis function kernel, and Random Forest Classifier.

+starting with a Decision Tree model not only provides a foundational understanding of the data but also assists in visualizing and interpreting the decision boundaries. it also gives a baseline to compare other models and the importance of hyperparameters on evaluation metrics

+Each of the other three model was trained using a pipeline that included standard scaling of features and hyperparameter tuning using GridSearchCV with different cross-validation strategies (StratifiedKFold and KFold with 5 folds).

+To evaluate our model we used: Accuracy,F1-score,Confusion Matrix, ROC Curve, Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) were plotted to evaluate the trade-off between True Positive Rate (Sensitivity) and False Positive Rate (1 - Specificity).

 # Model training
 Decision Tree Classifier:
-Starting with a Decision Tree model not only provides a foundational understanding of the data but also assists in visualizing and interpreting the decision boundaries. it also gives a baseline to compare other models
+Starting with a Decision Tree model not only provides a foundational understanding of the data but also assists in visualizing and interpreting the decision boundaries. it also gives a baseline to compare other models and the importance of hyperparameters on evaluation metrics

 Model Training: Utilized DecisionTreeClassifier with varying depths (1 to 20) to find optimal max_depth.
 Performance Metrics: Evaluated models based on training and test accuracy, as well as F1 scores.
 Validation: Identified the best model based on maximum test accuracy achieved.
 We visualize decision tree at the best depth.
 ![output2](https://github.com/user-attachments/assets/bc71ded6-509e-4154-a04e-e4b7e0603b75)

+To address the challenge of class imbalance in the loan approval prediction dataset, we applied SMOTE, a widely used technique for over-sampling the minority class by generating synthetic samples.
+Here's an overview of the SMOTE process and its impact on model performance:

+## SMOTE Process
+SMOTE works by generating synthetic examples rather than simply duplicating existing ones.
+This approach helps in balancing the class distribution and improving the model's ability to learn from the minority class examples.
+Here are the steps we followed:

+Data Preparation:

+Split the original dataset into training (70%) and testing (30%) sets using train_test_split.
+Applying SMOTE:

+Used the SMOTE function from imblearn.over_sampling module to over-sample the minority class (True - approved loans) in the training set only (X_train, y_train).

+## Conclusion and Recommendations
+Findings:
+hyperparameters does not always increase performance.
+The Decision Tree model at depth 3 balanced simplicity with performance effectively.
+Logistic Regression and SVC models demonstrated competitive performance with optimal parameter tuning.

+Recommendations:
+Model Deployment: Consider deploying the Decision Tree model (depth 3) for simplicity and good performance unless higher interpretability is needed.